boundary/pulse-api-cli/README.md

-Boundary API Shell
+Boundary API CLI
 ==================

-Shell scripts for using the Boundary Enterprise and Premium APIs.
+Commandline scripts that use Boundary APIs.

 Prerequisites
 -------------